bee344/asset-conversion-example/subxt/docs/README.md

 ## Introduction

-The `Asset Conversion Pallet` allows us to use a Non-Native Asset to create a Liquidity Pool with a Native Asset (currently only available in Asset Hub Westend) or another Non-Native Asset (yet to be implemented on a System Chain).
+The `Asset Conversion Pallet` allows us to use a Non-Native Asset to create a Liquidity Pool with a Native Asset or another Non-Native Asset (but this option is yet to be implemented on a System Chain).
 This in turn grants us the possibility of using that Non-Native Asset to pay for transaction fees via the `ChargeAssetConversionTxPayment` signed extension, as long as it has a Liquidity Pool against a Native Asset.

 Here we aim to illustrate how to use the `ChargeAssetConversionTxPayment` signed extension to pay for the fees of a `balances.transfer_keep_alive()` call with a Non-Native Asset.
 For this, we will first create and mint the asset using the Assets Pallet, and then we'll create a Liquidity Pool against the Native Asset and add liquidity to it using the Asset Conversion Pallet.